3F/web.vsSBE/_doc/Examples/Version/Simple.md

 Did you know:

-The most easy versioning for your projects can be lighter than it described in [Manually](../Manually/) variant.
+The most easy versioning for your projects can be lighter than it described in '[Manually](../Manually/) variant'.
 And if you want configure all this manually instead of a [Wizard](../Wizard/), I'll tell you about a simple but still powerful way.